- Updated: November 15, 2017

 Accessing the Sign Up Form Wizard

-- Select Sign Up Form from the Subscribers menu in the Navigation Bar
+- Select Sign Up Form from the Contacts menu in the Navigation Bar

 - Click the Add button in the upper-right corner to create a new sign up form.